changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-get-started-linux.md

 - [Linux](service-fabric-get-started-linux.md)
 - [OSX](service-fabric-get-started-mac.md)

- Linux の開発コンピューターに [Azure Service Fabric アプリケーション](service-fabric-application-model.md)をデプロイして実行するには、ランタイムと共通 SDK をインストールする必要があります。また、必要に応じて Java 用 SDK と .NET Core 用 SDK をインストールすることもできます。
+ To deploy and run [Azure Service Fabric applications](service-fabric-application-model.md) on your Linux development machine, install the runtime and common SDK.
+You can also install optional SDKs for Java and .NET Core.

-## 前提条件
+## <a name="prerequisites"></a>Prerequisites
-### サポートされるオペレーティング システムのバージョン
+### <a name="supported-operating-system-versions"></a>Supported operating system versions
-開発では、次のオペレーティング システムのバージョンがサポートされます。
+The following operating system versions are supported for development:

 - Ubuntu 16.04 (Xenial Xerus)

-## apt ソースを更新する
+## <a name="update-your-apt-sources"></a>Update your apt sources

-apt get を実行して SDK および関連付けられたランタイム パッケージをインストールするために、まず apt ソースを更新する必要があります。
+To install the SDK and the associated runtime package via apt-get, you must first update your apt sources.

-1. ターミナルを開きます。
+1. Open a terminal.
-2. ソース リストに Service Fabric リポジトリを追加します。
+2. Add the Service Fabric repo to your sources list.

     ```bash
     sudo sh -c 'echo "deb [arch=amd64] http://apt-mo.trafficmanager.net/repos/servicefabric/ trusty main" > /etc/apt/sources.list.d/servicefabric.list'
     ```

-3. apt キーリングに新しい GPG キーを追加します。
+3. Add the new GPG key to your apt keyring.

     ```bash
     sudo apt-key adv --keyserver apt-mo.trafficmanager.net --recv-keys 417A0893
     ```

-4. 新しく追加されたリポジトリに基づいてパッケージ リストを更新します。
+4. Refresh your package lists based on the newly added repositories.

     ```bash
     sudo apt-get update
     ```

-## SDK をインストールしてセットアップする
+## <a name="install-and-set-up-the-sdk"></a>Install and set up the SDK

-ソースが更新されたら、SDK をインストールできます。
+Once your sources are updated, you can install the SDK.

-1. Service Fabric SDK パッケージをインストールします。インストールを開始することを確認し、使用許諾契約書に同意するよう求められます。
+1. Install the Service Fabric SDK package.
+You will be asked to confirm the installation and to agree to a license agreement.

     ```bash
     sudo apt-get install servicefabricsdkcommon
     ```

-2. SDK のセットアップ スクリプトを実行します。
+2. Run the SDK setup script.

     ```bash
     sudo /opt/microsoft/sdk/servicefabric/common/sdkcommonsetup.sh
     ```

-## Azure クロスプラットフォーム CLI をセットアップする
+## <a name="set-up-the-azure-cross-platform-cli"></a>Set up the Azure cross-platform CLI

-[Azure クロスプラットフォーム CLI][azure-xplat-cli-github] には、クラスターやアプリケーションなどの Service Fabric エンティティを操作するコマンドが含まれています。この CLI は Node.js をベースにしているため、[Node がインストールされていることを確認][install-node]してから、以下の手順に進んでください。
+The [Azure cross-platform CLI][azure-xplat-cli-github] includes commands for interacting with Service Fabric entities, including clusters and applications.
+It is based on Node.js so [ensure that you have installed Node][install-node] before proceeding with the instructions below.

-1. 開発用コンピューターに GitHub リポジトリをクローンします。
+1. Clone the github repo to your development machine.

     ```bash
     git clone https://github.com/Azure/azure-xplat-cli.git
     ```

-2. クローンしたリポジトリに移動し、Node Package Manager (npm) を使用して CLI の依存関係をインストールします。
+2. Switch into the cloned repo and install the CLI's dependencies using the Node Package Manager (npm).

     ```bash
     cd azure-xplat-cli
     npm install
     ```

-3. クローンしたリポジトリの bin/azure フォルダーから /usr/bin/azure へのシンボリック リンクを作成します。これにより、/usr/bin/azure がパスに追加され、任意のディレクトリからコマンドを利用できるようになります。
+3. Create a symlink from the bin/azure folder of the cloned repo to /usr/bin/azure so that it's added to your path and commands are available from any directory.

     ```bash
     sudo ln -s $(pwd)/bin/azure /usr/bin/azure
     ```

-4. 最後に、オート コンプリート Service Fabric コマンドを有効にします。
+4. Finally, enable auto-completion Service Fabric commands.

     ```bash
     azure --completion >> ~/azure.completion.sh